Men's Hoops Assistant Coach Meyer to Join Taylor University Athletic HOF

 Behind the Scenes with the Wolverines: NCAA South Regional

-Jeff Meyer begins his 36th season as a collegiate coach and his seventh season with the University of Michigan basketball program.
+Jeff Meyer completed his 37th season as a collegiate coach in 2015-16 and his nine overall with the University of Michigan basketball program.

 Prior to joining the Wolverine staff, Meyer spent two seasons as an assistant coach at Indiana University (2006-08), helping the Hoosiers to back-to-back NCAA Tournament appearances (2007, '08).
-Before heading to Bloomington, Meyer spent two seasons as an assistant at the University of Missouri (2004-06), where the Tigers made an NIT appearance in 2005.
+Before his time in Bloomington, Meyer spent two seasons as an assistant at the University of Missouri (2004-06), where the Tigers made an NIT appearance in 2005.

 Meyer spent three seasons at Butler University (2001-04) where he helped guide the Bulldogs to back-to-back Horizon League Championships (2002, '03), advancing to the NCAA Sweet 16 in 2003.
-Butler registered a 69-26 mark during his three seasons, with 12 of the program's 13 student-athletes that exhausted their eligibility at Butler going on to earn degrees.
-Meyer spearheaded the recruiting efforts and played a vital role in the Bulldogs' player-skill development program, game preparation and strategy.
+He spearheaded the recruiting efforts and played a vital role in the Bulldogs' player-skill development program, game preparation and strategy.
+Butler registered a 69-26 mark during his three seasons, with 12 of the program's 13 student-athletes who exhausted their eligibility earning degrees.

-Prior to his time at Butler, Meyer served as associate head coach at Winthrop University (1998-2001), helping the Eagles win three straight Big South Tournament titles and secure three consecutive NCAA Tournament berths (1999-2001).
+Before his time at Butler, Meyer was the associate head coach at Winthrop University (1998-2001), helping the Eagles win three straight Big South Tournament titles and secure three straight NCAA Tournament berths (1999, 2000, '01).
 He helped foster an outstanding commitment to academics with eight out of nine student-athletes that matriculated through the program earning a degree.

-In 16 years as the head coach at Liberty University (1981-97), Meyer registered a 259-206 mark to become the Flames' all-time winningest coach.
-He led the team to the 1994 Big South Tournament championship and a bid to the NCAA Tournament.
+Prior to his assistant coaching career, Meyer spent 16 years as the head coach at Liberty University (1981-97), registering a 259-206 overall record becoming the Flames' all-time winningest coach -- a mark he still holds today.
+He led the Liberty to the 1994 Big South Tournament championship and a bid to the NCAA Tournament.
 He was instrumental in helping Liberty make the transition from NAIA to NCAA Division I. In addition to his outstanding efforts as a head coach, Meyer's program also produced successful individuals in the classroom, earning a 90-percent graduation rate (45 of 50 student-athletes) from 1981 to 1997.

-Meyer began his career as an assistant to Lee Rose at Purdue University (1978-80), where he earned his master's degree.
-During his time in West Lafayette, Ind., he helped the Boilermakers reach the 1980 NCAA Final Four, following a Big Ten regular-season co-championship and earn a 1979 NIT final appearance.
-Meyer then joined Rose at the University of South Florida (1980-81), helping the Bulls to an appearance in the NIT.
+Meyer began his coaching career as an assistant to Lee Rose at Purdue University (1978-80), where he earned his master's degree.
+He was part of a Boilermakers squad that reached the 1980 NCAA Final Four, following a Big Ten regular-season co-championship and earn a 1979 NIT final appearance.
+Meyer spent an additional season with Rose at the University of South Florida (1980-81), helping the Bulls to an appearance in the NIT, before becoming the head coach at Liberty.

-Meyer, a 1976 graduate of Taylor University, and his wife Karen are the parents of two daughters, Holli and Sarah, and a son, Josh.
+Meyer, a native of Reynolds, Ind., is a 1976 graduate of Taylor University where he was recently inducted into its Athletic Hall of Fame (2014).
+He and his wife, Karen, are the parents of two daughters, Holli and Sarah, and a son, Josh.
 The Meyer's have three grandchildren, Alexander, Stella and Hazel.

 The Jeff Meyer File